minermanNL/Portfolio/information.md

 *   Next.js API routes (in `/src/app/api/`) handle specific backend tasks:
     *   `create-stripe-checkout`: Securely creates Stripe checkout sessions.
     *   `stripe-webhook`: Handles incoming webhooks from Stripe to update subscription data in Supabase.
+    *   `generate-melody-task`: Initiates an asynchronous AI melody generation task by creating a record in the `tasks` table.
     *   Other API routes might exist for AI interactions or other backend processes.

 ### Development and Tooling: